xpmatteo/auto-cca/README.md

     - The AI advances compactly -- no weird backward movements
     - The AI advances with all units -- not only the light ones
   - 2on2 Melee
-    - advance compactly
+    - should advance compactly
-    - Choose attacking a weak unit over a strong one
+    - should choose attacking a weak unit over a strong one
-    - Order combat to maximize potential dice
+    - should order combat to maximize potential dice
   - 1to1 Melee
-    - light unit avoid close combat
+    - light unit to avoid close combat

-# PROBLEMS AI

- - it does not concentrate fire
- - it does not move troops together

-* The AI seems to want to play with one unit at a time
-    * Should we encourage to optimize move for each unit separately?
-    * It chooses not to fight?!
-After advancing adjacent to oppponent?
-* In the big scenario, early moves are random

 # TODO AI